ryanschostag/fibernacci/README.md

 Author: Ryan Schostag

 Fibernacci numbers are commonly used.
-For example, SCRUM poker for ranking task difficulty.

 The maximum value for input is: